Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction: Discussion and Limitations

-Our evaluation covers four algorithms within causal discovery.
+\paragraph{Limitations. } Our evaluation covers four algorithms within causal discovery.
 Algorithmic blindness may manifest differently in domains with different training data coverage or algorithmic diversity.
-Although we aggregate across three prompt formulations, we cannot exhaustively explore the prompt space.
 Chain-of-thought, retrieval-augmented generation or specialized system prompts may yield higher coverage.
 LLM capabilities evolve rapidly and our results characterize frontier models as of the evaluation date, which may not reflect future versions.
-Prior work also suggests that structural reasoning failures of this kind persist across prompting strategies \citep{mizrahi2024state, sclar2023quantifying} supporting the generality of the algorithmic blindness finding beyond the zero-shot setting.

 We treat four metrics as independent for coverage computation.
 In practice, precision, recall, F1 and SHD are correlated, which may affect interpretation of aggregate coverage rates.
-Ground truth is based on empirical means from 100 bootstrap runs.
-For algorithms with high variance, the empirical mean may be an unstable target on finite samples.
-Our memorization inference relies on indirect behavioral signals such as range width compression, cross-model agreement collapse and algorithm-specific degradation rather than direct training data attribution, so we cannot rule out alternative explanations for these patterns.
+Ground truth is based on empirical means from 100 bootstrap runs, which may be an unstable target on finite samples for algorithms with high variance.
+Our memorization inference relies on indirect behavioral signals such as range width compression and cross-model agreement collapse instead of direct training data attribution, so we cannot rule out alternative explanations for these patterns.